 If you’re among those few lucky Android users running Android 4.0 Ice Cream Sandwich or higher on their devices, you’ve now got a sound reason to dump whatever browser you are currently using.
-Google has just released a beta build of Chrome for Android with several innovations that are bound to set new benchmarks for contemporary mobile browsers across all platforms, let alone Android.
+Google has just released a beta build of Chrome for Android (update: now out of beta) with several innovations that are bound to set new benchmarks for contemporary mobile browsers across all platforms, let alone Android.
 Ranging from an ultra-swift web browsing experience to real-time syncing of tabs opened on your desktop browser (or any other device running Chrome with your account in sync), this new wonder product from Google is here to redefine the way you surf the web on the go.
-Update: Chrome for Android is now out of beta.

 The highlights of the browser include tabbed browsing, ability to sign in with Google account to access your Chrome bookmarks, accelerometer-based tilt scrolling, easy swipe-across-the-edge switching between tabs, good-looking 3D transition effects between tabs, incognito browsing, facility to jump to most frequently opened and recently closed pages from the browser’s homescreen, auto-zooming on content/URL-laden areas of a webpage, and smoother rendering of webpages.